Best practice

 Prerequisites

-• DiversityCollection: Unlike the other data, the user authorizations for loans are not managed via projects but rather via assignment to collections.
-A prerequisite for processing loans is the role CollectionManager or Administrator.
-This means, the user handling the loans must have the role of Collection Manager or Administrator for the collection whose objects are being loaned.
-For more information on handling collections in DiversityCollection see the Collection chapter.
+• DiversityCollection: Unlike other data, user authorisations for loans are not only managed via projects but also via assignment to collections.
+A prerequisite for processing loans is having the role of CollectionManager or Administrator.
+This means the user handling the loans must have the role CollectionManager or Administrator for the collection whose objects are being loaned.
+In addition to the authorization for the collection, the user must also have authorization for the project to which the items to be borrowed belong.

 Create a new loan

-To open the loan management window, select Transaction Management Transaction… from the Administration menu in the main window (see Screenshot below).
+To open the loan management window, select Transaction Management Transaction… from the Administration menu in the main window (see screenshot below).

-1. To add a new loan, click the button with the white sheet (see point 1 in the screenshot).
+1. To add a new loan, click on the button with the white sheet (see point 1 in the screenshot).

 5. The new loan transaction is created.